-- activities.
-For example, eutrophication and stratification processes could be exacerbated and, consequently, this would affect food chains and the availability and quality of habitats. - 1.13.
+- 1.11.
 Extreme events associated with climate change will affect aquaculture productivity, hydrobiological resources use, and the Peruvian population's food security.
-Floods, mudslides, and alluviums will affect aquaculture crops due to increased sediment, which will alter water quality12.
+Floods, mudslides, and alluviums will affect aquaculture crops due to increased sediment, which will alter water quality14.
 This will lead to losses in farmed hydrobiological resources.
-Additionally, there will be imminent damage to infrastructure and disruption to the distribution of market products. - 1.14.
+Additionally, there will be imminent damage to infrastructure and disruption to the distribution of market products. - 1.12.
 The increase in average water temperature impacts the metabolism of hydrobiological resources, the physicochemical properties of water and aquaculture production.
 Likewise, the retreat of glaciers has led to changes in sediment and pollutant loads transported downstream during floods.
 Consequently, mountain ecosystems and the water regime's quality, quantity, and seasonality have been altered, which could affect aquaculture.
 Moreover, sea level rise is another threat caused by the loss of ice mass of caps and glaciers, as well as the ocean's thermal expansion caused by rising temperatures.
 The Peruvian National Service of Meteorology and Hydrology (SENAMHI) estimates that sea levels will rise by 15 to 21 cm in 2020-2050.
-This could affect aquaculture activities at sea due to the risk of flooding, the increased presence of salts in groundwater, and the loss of areas for aquaculture activities. - 1.15.
+This could affect aquaculture activities at sea due to the risk of flooding, the increased presence of salts in groundwater, and the loss of areas for aquaculture activities. - 1.13.
 On the other hand, droughts will cause losses due to water shortages in aquaculture crops, especially those with open systems.
-Arid conditions will alter the behaviour of farmed species, reducing the productivity of target species13.
+Arid conditions will alter the behavior of farmed species, reducing the productivity of target species15.

 A.1.
-Climatic context for the regions of Huanuco, Junin and Puno A.1.1.
-Huanuco's climatic context
+Climatic context for the regions of Huanuco, Junin and Puno

+A.1.1.
+Huánuco's climatic context

-- 1.16.
-Rainfall is highest in the eastern zone or the Amazon Rainforest ecoregion of the Huanuco Region and can exceed 2,500 mm per year.
-The lowest accumulated annual rainfall in the western region (Puna ecoregion) is 500 1,000 mm. - 1.17.
-The average annual maximum temperature in Huanuco varies from 8°C to 34°C and the average annual minimum temperature varies between -12 to -10°C and 20 to 22°C, with an inverse relationship between relief and the spatial distribution of this variable; as altitude increases, air temperature decreases.
+- 1.14 Rainfall is highest in the eastern zone or the Amazon Rainforest ecoregion of the Huanuco Region and can exceed 2,500 mm per year.
+The lowest accumulated annual rainfall in the western region (Puna ecoregion) is 500 1,000 mm. - 1.15 The average annual maximum temperature in Huanuco varies from 8°C to 34°C and the average annual minimum temperature varies between -12 to -10°C and 20 to 22°C, with an inverse relationship between relief and the spatial distribution of this variable: As altitude increases, air temperature decreases.
 Meteorological records for the last 47 years indicate that extreme temperatures show an increasing annual and seasonal trend (0.16 °C/decade).
-Increasing temperatures are most likely leading to more accelerated evaporation and evapotranspiration rates in the basins and a lower storage capacity for solid water (snow) in the Puna ecoregion. - 1.18.
-Likewise, during the same period, annual precipitation has increased and has become more irregular during seasons: it increases in winter and significantly decreases in summer.
+Increasing temperatures are most likely leading to more accelerated evaporation and evapotranspiration rates in the basins and a lower storage capacity for solid water (snow) in the Puna ecoregion. - 1.16 Likewise, during the same period, annual precipitation has increased and has become more irregular during seasons: it increases in winter and significantly decreases in summer.
 Rainy episodes are more frequent, although they are not intense and do not last long, and alternate with more frequent consecutive dry days.
-Over the last ten years, there has been an increase in extreme rainfall and drought events. - 1.19.
-There has been an annual increase in extreme events associated with climate change.
+Over the last ten years, there has been an increase in extreme rainfall and drought events. - 1.17 There has been an annual increase in extreme events associated with climate change.
 Between 2003 and 2012, there were 1,301 hydroclimatic events in Huanuco, causing harm to people and damaging social and road infrastructure or the productive sector.
 The most frequent events are rainfall (27%), strong winds (22%), frost (15%) and floods (14%).
-Climate change and extreme events in the region have damaged nearby housing, water and sanitation systems, affecting the security and habitability of rural populations.
+Climate change and extreme events in the region have damaged nearby housing, water, and sanitation systems, affecting the security and habitability of rural populations.
 In the last 10 years, approximately 9,493 houses were affected; 5,996 of these were affected by floods, 1,256 by rainfall and 1,283 by strong winds.
 Moreover, drinking water and basic sanitation services were interrupted on 17 occasions due to landslides and flooding.